Declutter Your Home—Fast!

 What’s the one spot in your office or workspace that drives you stark raving mad?
 Zone in on that spot.
 If it’s your main desk drawer, grab a few drawer dividers or trays to organize all those little items that pile up.
 Or if paper is the problem, do as much sorting as you can in 10 to 15 minutes.
 Ready to commit more time to the paper pileup?
 Have a strategy in place before you start sorting so you know what to do with the papers once they’re organized.

-Employ mini cubbies near the door with important (but occasionally used) papers, such as gift certificates, coupons, and school forms, so that they are right there and easy to grab as you are walking out the door.
+Employ mini cubbies near the door with important (but occasionally used) papers, such as gift certificates, coupons, and school forms.
+This way they are right there and easy to grab as you are walking out the door.
 You could also personalize cubbies for each family member so they know where to look each day for permission slips and reminders.